Darioaromero/darioaromero.github.io/index.md

 <img src="{{ site.url}}{{site.baseurl}}/images/TA.jpg" width="421.5" height="612" alt="">
 </p>

-I am a Postdoctoral associate based in New York University - Abu Dhabi, with a focus on political economy and applied microeconomics in developing economies, particularly in Latin America.
-My research interests center around economic history, economic growth, and trade.
+I am a Postdoctoral associate based in New York University - Abu Dhabi.
+I am an applied economist focusing strongly on political economy, economic history, and development.
+My research explores the complex interactions between political and economic institutions and their impact on economic outcomes in developing countries.
+This interest has driven me to investigate various topics, from historical and political dynamics to contemporary public policies.
+I have examined the effects of foreign interventions and colonialism on both the colonizing powers and the societies they influenced.
+As an applied econometrician, I employ a variety of methodologies, emphasizing causal identification through methods such as quasi-experimental techniques and lab experiments.
 {: style="text-align: justify;"}

 Prior to my current position, I held roles at **Universidad del Rosario**, **J-PAL LAC**, and **IADB**.
 My educational background includes a PhD in Economics from **Columbia University**, as well as a M.A. in Economics and a B.A. in Economics and Political Science from [Universidad de los Andes](https://uniandes.edu.co/).